Brent-56/Pewlett-Hackard-Analysis/README.md

 ![48C7F7DF-4C24-448D-8921-6817F2EAF534](https://user-images.githubusercontent.com/112785655/198412068-9cee08d8-0610-4ace-b7b3-e3d3f05488d9.jpeg)
-The good news is that there are also a high number of mentorship eligible employees.
+- The good news is that there are also a high number of mentorship eligible employees.

-We need to cease the opportunity to start the mentorship process early prior to losing experienced workers.
+- We need to cease the opportunity to start the mentorship process early prior to losing experienced workers.

-The number is simply the number.
+- The number mentorship eligible employees is simply the number.
 Some of the mentorship eligible employees may not stay with the company which is another reason why it would be beneficial to start early.
-Starting early would ensure production stays up to standard and will likely encourage employees to stay considering they are looking at taking on more responsibilities and aquiring more presigiuous positions.
+Starting early would ensure production stays up to standard and will likely encourage employees to stay considering they are looking at taking on more responsibilities and aquiring more presigiuous positions within the company.